Drue James is the creator of LearnGuitarInLondon.com and Premium-Student-Area.com (PSA).

 I live in Cambridge (not London!) in the UK.
 I have 2 bouncing baby boys (Jules + Oscar)

-Besides music I enjoy running, archery and Call Of Duty.
+Besides music I enjoy running, archery and getting lost in a film.

 But really this isn't about me is it?

 You're thinking, can this guy teach me guitar...

 Well, perhaps you've already seen one of my lessons at the Drue James YouTube Channel